TarsCloud/TarsDocs_en/dev/tarsjava/tars-quick-start-server.md

 #### Interface implementation

-Create a new HelloServantImpl.java file, implement the HelloServant.java interface, and expose the service through the @TarsServant annotation, where 'HelloObj' is the servant name, corresponding to the web management platform.
+Create a new HelloServantImpl.java file, implement the HelloServant.java interface, and expose the service through the @TarsServant annotation, where 'HelloObj' is the servant name, corresponding to the name in the web management platform.

 ```java
 @TarsServant("HelloObj")